Lakes of Ladakh

 Leh to Nubra Valley via Khardung La (17,582 ft.)

-Descending from the high pass, you will drive through the barren beauty of Nubra Valley, with the aquamarine waters of Shyok River for company.
 On arrival, you’ll first visit Diskit Monastery.
 It is over 250 years old and is the oldest monastery in Nubra Valley.
 Next to that lies an imposing 100 feet statue of Maitreya Buddha, in its resplendent golden avatar.
 From here drive to the sand dunes at Hunder.
-Here you can spot the world-famous double-humped camels, one of the rarest mammals, lounging on the desert.
+You can spot the world-famous double hump camels’ here.
+These mammals are extremely rare and are found in merely a handful of places all over the world.

 Day Four: This is Paradise